dwang53/WaxLakeDelta_openTelemac_model/README.md

 ## Installation
 To use this model, please ensure you have openTelemac installed on your system.
 The installation guide can be found on the [openTelemac website](http://wiki.opentelemac.org/doku.php?id=installation_notes_2_beta).
+**This model is compiled and run in Linux system using Intel oneAPI High-Performance Computing (HPC) compiler**.
+For more details on the Intel HPC compiler please visit its [website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.6lr3f5).

 1. Clone the repository:
 ```markdown